MimmiTh/movie-rank-guess-game/README.md

 # Movie rank guess game

 Movie rank guessing game made for final project in web development course at Stockholm University.
+The code is a bit overly commented because of the requirements specified in the course.

 # Prerequisites